Organize Census Forms To Know Where You Are In Census Research

 Where Have You Been? - Where Are You Going?

-You need to organize census forms so you know who you have searched for and who you are looking for in census researching.
+You need to have forms to keep track of your census searches so you know who you have searched for and who you are looking for in census researching.
 It is critical you don't waste time doing the same searches over and over again!
+These are what I call 'organize census' forms.

 When you organize census forms you can track the progress of your census research.
 The forms for organizing your census searching can be several in number, each with its own purpose and format.

-Some people create forms in their word processors and us their computer to keep track of all their to do and done census researching.
+Some people create forms in their word processors and use their computer to keep track of all their "to do" and "done" census researching.

-Other people prefer to keep paper records, and buy, donwload from the internet, or create their own forms and print them out on their home printers.
+Other people prefer to keep paper records, and buy, download from the internet, or create their own forms and print them out on their home printers.

-However you decide is your method, just do it.
+However you decide what method you will use, just do it.
 Without the constantly updated records, you will do many of the same census searching over and over again.
 That is a big waste of time and energy!

 Keep Track Of The Census Information You Have Found